flightaware/swift-tcl/README.md

 * var interp = TclInterp()

+Create a new Tcl interpreter.
+You can create as many as you like.

 * var result: String = interp.eval(code: String)

+Evaluate Tcl code in the Tcl interpreter and return the interpreter result as a string.

 * var result: String = interp.result

+Obtain the interpreter result as a string.

 * var resultObj: TclObj = interp.resultObj

+Obtain the interpreter result as a TclObj object.

 * interp.result = String

+Obtain the interpreter result as a string.

 * interp.resultObj = TclObj

+Set the interpreter result to the specified TclObj object.

 * interp.setResult(Double)

+Set the interpreter result to the specified Double.

 * interp.setResult(Int)

+Set the interpreter result to the specified Int.

 * interp.create_command(name: String, SwiftTclFunction:SwiftTclFuncType)

+Create a new Tcl command that will invoke the corresponding Swift function when the command is invoked within the Tcl interpreter.

 * var val: UnsafeMutablePointer<TclObj> = interp.getVar(varName: String, elementName: String?, flags: Int = 0)

+Get a variable or array element out of the Tcl interpreter and return it as a Tcl_Obj *.

 * var val: TclObj? = interp.getVar(varName: String, elementName: String?, flags: Int = 0)

+Get a variable or array element out of the Tcl interpreter and return it as an optional string.

 * var val: Int? = interp.getVar(varName: String, elementName: String?, flags: Int = 0)

+Get a variable or array element out of the Tcl interpreter and return it as an optional Int.  nil is returned if the object's contents aren't a valid list or if the element can't be converted to an Int.

 * var val: Double? = interp.getVar(varName: String, elementName: String?, flags: Int = 0)

+Get a variable or array element out of the Tcl interpeter and return it as an optional Double.

 * var val: String? = interp.getVar(varName: String, elementName: String?, flags: Int = 0)

+Get a variable or array element out of the Tcl interpeter and return it as an optional String.

 * var success: Bool = interp.setVar(varName: String, elementName: String?, value: UnsafeMutablePointer<Tcl_Obj>, flags: Int = 0)

+Set a variable or array element in the Tcl interpreter to be the Tcl_Obj * that was passed.

 * var success: Bool = interp.setVar(varName: String, elementName: String?, value: String, flags: Int = 0)
 * var success: Bool = interp.setVar(varName: String, elementName: String?, value: Int, flags: Int = 0)
 * var success: Bool = interp.setVar(varName: String, elementName: String?, value: Double, flags: Int = 0)
 * var success: Bool = interp.setVar(varName: String, elementName: String?, value: TclObj, flags: Int = 0)

+Set a variable or array element in the Tcl interpeter to be the String, Int, Double, or TclObj that was passed.

 * interp.dictionaryToArray (arrayName: String, dictionary: [String: String], flags: Int = 0)
 * interp.dictionaryToArray (arrayName: String, dictionary: [String: Int], flags: Int = 0)
 * interp.dictionaryToArray (arrayName: String, dictionary: [String: Double], flags: Int = 0)

+Import a Swift Dictionary into a Tcl array.

 ## Building